TheJumpCloud/support/scripts/automation/Radius/readme.md

 Ensure that you are these commands in a PowerShell 7 environment.
 Within your PowerShell terminal window run `$PSVersionTable`, PSVersion should be version 7.x.x.
 If 5.1.x is running you need to install [PowerShell 7 from Microsoft](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.3)

 After installing PowerShell 7.x.x, install the [JumpCloud PowerShell Module](https://www.powershellgallery.com/packages/JumpCloud) in the PowerShell terminal window.
 This can be done by running `Install-Module -Name JumpCloud`

+Install the [JumpCloud Radius Module](https://www.powershellgallery.com/packages/JumpCloud.Radius) in the PowerShell terminal window.
+This can be done by running `Install-Module -Name JumpCloud.Radius`

 At the time of this writing JumpCloud Module 2.1.3 was the latest version.
 Please ensure you are at least running this version of the PowerShell Module.